We all seek connection; to ourselves, to one another, to the land, and to the food which we eat.

 With woodlands, meadows, a polytunnel, vegetable gardens, river frontage, yoga deck, field kitchen barn, and a hen paddock, it is the perfect place to unwind and connect with yourself and to nature.

-The Field to Fork courses are taught and guided by Jo Tytherleigh – owner of Harewood Farm – and Hayley North.
+The Field to Fork courses are taught and guided by Jo Tytherleigh, owner of Harewood Farm, with Hayley North and Kate Allen from the team.

 For Jo, her relationship to food is found through connection to her environment.
 Life has become deeply informed by the intimate relationship she has with the landscape around her, the changing seasons, being out in the elements and nurturing growth.

-Hayley is a pioneer in holistic cooking.
-She has dedicated her working life to understanding the food energetics of ‘optimum nutrition’ utilising real whole foods.
+Hayley has dedicated her working life to understanding the food energetics of ‘optimum nutrition’ utilising real whole foods.
 One of her missions is helping people understand the relationships between what they eat and how they feel.
 When people eat her meals, they feel not only fed but energised and completely nourished.